 Field-hunting tip

-Look in phosphate nodules in sedimentary rocks country — that is the host setting where tvrdýite typically forms.
+Look in phosphate nodules in sedimentary rocks country, the host setting where tvrdýite typically forms.
 If you start seeing variscite, crandallite, goyazite in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, massive habit, so train your eye for that shape before scanning the outcrop.